Home EB1 Multinational Executive or Manager | Facebook Twitter

 7. The Requirements of One Year Employment Abroad as an Executive or Manager

+To qualify for an EB-1C Green Card application, the EB-1C petition beneficiary must have worked for the foreign company full-time for 1 continuous year, prior to filing the EB-1C petition.
 A petition for EB1 Multinational Executive or Manager must be accompanied by a statement from an authorized official of the petitioning U.S. employer which demonstrates that:

 1) if the alien is outside the United States, for at least one out of the three years immediately preceding the filing of the petition, the alien has been employed with an organization outside the United States in a managerial or executive capacity; or